-Our Complaints Handling Procedure reflects Paisley Housing Association's commitment to valuing complaints.
+Our Complaints Handling Procedure reflects PSPS's commitment to valuing complaints.
 It seeks to resolve customer dissatisfaction as close as possible to the point of service delivery and to conduct thorough, impartial and fair investigations of customer complaints so that, where appropriate, we can make evidence-based decisions on the facts of the case.

-The procedure has been developed by the Scottish Public Services Ombudsman, with significant input from housing complaints handling professionals.
-We have tried to produce a standard approach to handling complaints across the housing sector, which complies with the SPSO's guidance on a model complaints handling procedure.
+We have tried to produce a standard approach to handling complaints across the housing sector, which complies with guidance on a model complaints handling procedure.
 This procedure aims to help us 'get it right first time'.
 We want quicker, simpler and more streamlined complaints handling with local, early resolution by capable, well-trained staff.

 Complaints give us valuable information we can use to improve customer satisfaction.
 Our complaints handling procedure will enable us to address a customer's dissatisfaction and may also prevent the same problems that led to the complaint from happening again.
-For our staff, complaints provide a first-hand account of the service user's views and experience, and can highlight problems we may otherwise miss.
-Handled well, complaints can give our customers a form of redress when things go wrong, and can also help us continuously improve our services.
+For our staff, complaints provide a first-hand account of the service user's views and experience and can highlight problems we may otherwise miss.
+Handled well, complaints can give our customers a form of redress when things go wrong and can also help us continuously improve our services.